IsaacScript/isaacscript/docs/basic-javascript.md

 Unlike Lua, TypeScript code should have semi-colons after every line.
 But don't bother typing them yourself - just hit `Ctrl + s` and the editor will automatically insert them for you.
 That's [Prettier](https://prettier.io/) doing its job.

 (In fact, you should always hit `Ctrl + s` periodically as you code, so that the code is constantly formatting itself.
 This saves you the tedium of aligning things, breaking up long if statements, and so forth.
-If it isn't auto-formatting, then you probably need to add a bracket somewhere so that the code can properly compile.)
+If the file is not auto-formatting itself, then you probably need to add a bracket somewhere so that the code can properly compile.)

 <br />